Faedra/Can-Freedom-Predict-Happiness/README.md

     from sklearn.metrics import mean_squared_error, r2_score
     ```

-1. #### I imported SKLearn models and reshaped values to fit X/y model.
+1. First, I imported SKLearn models and reshaped values to fit X/y model.
 I used train_test_split to split data into training and testing sets.
 I plotted the residuals for the training and testing data, to clarify: is linear regression appropriate for this data?
 (If the points in a residual plot are randomly dispersed around the horizontal axis, a linear regression model is appropriate for the data; otherwise, a non-linear model is more appropriate.)
 ![](images/regression_analysis.png)

 ANSWER: YES -- LINEAR REGRESSION IS APPROPRIATE!

-2. #### I fit the model to the training data and calculated the scores:
+2. I fit the model to the training data and calculated the scores:
     ```
     Training Score: 0.4641304308674661
     Testing Score: 0.46980650097659515
     ```
-3. #### I scaled the data:
-Scores on Linear Regression are OK...but could they improve if we scale the data?
+3. I scaled the data: (Scores on Linear Regression are OK...but could they improve if we scale the data?)
     ````
     Training Score (scaled y): 0.8098205729527982
     Testing Score (scaled y): 0.7823787917258888